idiocc/frontend/README.md

 - Update classes, exported like `export default class` and `export class`.
 - Update all other exports, exported like `export const [A] =` and `export let [B] = `.
 When exporting a _const_, it will be transpiled into a _let_, because otherwise it's impossible to update the binding.
+- Update styles dynamically upon changes to the CSS files.

 What doesn't work: